15,000 HOURS “LIVE” ON THE AIR!

 Early in his career, Ray was the 11pm producer at WDIV Detroit, WBNS Columbus, WSAZ Charleston-Huntington, and WLWT Cincinnati, his first job where he produced then anchorman Jerry Springer.

 As Vice President & Executive Producer of E!
 Network‘s global news division, Ray launched the network’s flagship news franchise E!
-News Live and grew the highly-desirable adult 18-49 demo by a whopping 100%, its women 18-34 demo by 86%.
+News Live and grew the highly-desirable adult 18-49 demo by a whopping 100%, and its women 18-34 demo by 86%.
 He discovered Giuliana Rancic who would become the face of the network.
 Ray also added the highly-rated E!
-News Weekend to feed the insatiable appetite for entertainment news.
+News Weekend to feed the insatiable appetite for entertainment news and oversaw E!
+News Live’s launch on Foxtel in Australia.
 E!
 News Live is seen in 300 countries around the world in 17 languages.

-Ray’s role as Vice President and General Manager of the Fox-produced TVG Network brought television into the new millennium.
-The 24-hour, international horse racing network, headquartered in Los Angeles combined state-of-the-art digital technology with interactive wagering from home via broadband cable.
+Ray’s role as Vice President and General Manager of the Fox-produced TVG Network brought television and horse racing into the new millennium.
+The 24-hour, international network, headquartered in Los Angeles combined state-of-the-art digital technology with interactive wagering from home via broadband cable.
 This first truly interactive TV network was a joint venture between Fox, AT&T and Gemstar/TV Guide International.
-By its third year, TVG became the highest-valued cable network in history to that point, according to SNL Kagan, assessed at a staggering $3 (b)billion.
+By its third year on Ray’s watch, TVG became the highest-valued cable network in history to that point, according to SNL Kagan, assessed at a staggering $3 (b)billion.

 Ray is an avid writer.
 He’s published three books on his TV news experiences.
 In 2016, he was invited by Arianna Huffington herself to become a contributor to the Huffington Post.

-A Cincinnati native, Ray is an alumnus of Northern Kentucky University.
-He’s a bestselling Amazon author, blogger and a songwriter/electronic musician with four CD’s and dozens of digital downloads available on iTunes, Amazon and Google Play, and streaming on Rhapsody, Spotify and dozens more.
-He’s made the stunning landscape of California’s Mojave Desert his home for more than 20 years but spends a lot of time with family in Cincinnati.
-He raises rescued German Shepherds and collects cheesy, made-for-TV movies of the ’70’s.
+A Cincinnati native, Ray attended Northern Kentucky University alongside classmate George Clooney… and we all know how that turned out!
+Ray’s made the stunning landscape of California’s Mojave Desert his home for more than 20 years but spends a lot of time with family in Cincinnati.
+He raises rescued German Shepherds and rescues long-forgotten cheesy, made-for-TV movies of the ’70’s. …so let’s see how this all turns out!